 In some cases, however – all of which are based around so-called replacing a main residence rules – things become more complicated still.

-Here the date of 26 November 2018 becomes relevant.
+Here the date of 26 November 2018 could be crucial.

 1. You’ve sold a property before 26 November 2015, that you once lived in

 A and B sold their home in January 2015 and went to work abroad where they lived in a rental property.
-They are now returning to England and buying a property for £250,000.
+They have now returned to England and bought a property for £250,000.
 They also own a holiday home that’s worth around £100,000.

 Why?
 They once lived in the sold UK home as their only residence, holiday homes are still considered as additional property for 3% stamp duty purposes – and the shares A and B have in the holiday home are worth more than £40,000 each.

-If they buy the £250,000 property after 26 November 2018 it will be more than three years after they sold their home.
+If they bought the £250,000 property after 26 November 2018 it was more than three years after they sold their home.
 This means they would NOT be able use the sale as that all-important ‘golden ticket’ to exempt them from the surcharge on the basis they had replaced their only or main residence.

-But if they buy the £250,000 property by 26 November 2018, the three year rules do not yet apply and they escape the surcharge on the basis that they are replacing their only or main residence.
+But if they completed the purchase of the £250,000 property by 26 November 2018, the three year rules did apply and they escaped the surcharge on the basis that they are replacing their only or main residence.

 2. You've sold a property you last lived in before 26 November 2015